knative/docs/docs/getting-started/deploy-function.md

     Body:
     ```

-Next, you will learn how to integrate a function with Knative Eventing.
+Next, you will learn how to integrate a function with Knative event sources.